sakshamgupta05/unix-group-message/README.md

 # unix-group-message
-a group messaging system implemented using message queues.
+A group messaging system implemented using message queues.